alexanderandrae/epl-shot-quality-analysis/docs/project_notes.md

 ### Notes

 This table is the first analysis-ready team-level output.
 It can be used to compare attacking volume, defensive shot suppression, shooting accuracy, and basic finishing efficiency across teams.

+---

+## First Analysis Queries Created

+### SQL Script

+`sql/04_analysis_queries.sql`

+### Source Table

+`team_season_summary`

+### Analysis Areas

+The first set of analysis queries focuses on:

+- league table style performance
+- attacking volume
+- attacking efficiency
+- defensive shot suppression
+- defensive vulnerability
+- shot dominance
+- attacking profile segmentation
+- defensive profile segmentation
+- export-ready team summary

+### Key Analytical Notes

+Shot volume is being used as an early proxy for attacking pressure.

+Shots against per match is being used as an early proxy for defensive control.

+Goal conversion rate and opponent goal conversion rate are useful descriptive metrics, but they should not be overinterpreted before expected goals data is added.

+Expected goals data will be needed to separate finishing, shot quality, and defensive chance quality more clearly.

+### Next Step

+Review the query outputs and identify which tables should be exported for initial charts.